JackoboLeChocobo/GB_GBC_Dumper/README.md

 ## Features/Compatibility

-There is currently support for dumping ROMs from cartridges of the following types: ROM Only (32 kiB), MBC1, MBC2, MBC3, MBC5 (*mostly* complete support, but only works for ROMs up to 4 MiB.)
+There is currently support for dumping ROMs from cartridges of the following types: ROM Only (32 kiB), MBC1, MBC2, MBC3, MBC5 (*mostly* complete support, but only works for ROMs up to 4 MiB).

-There is currently support for dumping RAM from cartridges of the following types: MBC1, MBC2, MBC3 (No RTC support yet),  MBC5
+There is currently support for dumping RAM from cartridges of the following types: MBC1, MBC2, MBC3 (No RTC support yet),  MBC5.

-There is currently support for restoring RAM to cartridges of the following types: MBC1, MBC3 (No RTC support yet), MBC5

 The software will be tested on Linux ( [Fenikkusu](https://jackobo.info/?datas=fenikkusu) / Debian ).
 It is not known whether it would even compile on other systems, but there's a good chance of it working on other Unices (such as FreeBSD).